Opioid Restitution Fund

 Flowchart outlines 10 steps for managing Opioid Settlement Funds in Baltimore City.
 Steps include governance setup, Executive Order, hiring key roles, forming an advisory board, community engagement, setting priorities, and selecting programs to fund.

 Image Description: A vertical flowchart titled "Steps for Administering Opioid Restitution Funds" with ten sequential steps, each in a blue box connected by arrows.
-The steps are as follows:

 1. Establish Governance and Finance Structure for Restitution Funds